nus-mmsys/LibreDF/README.md

 ## Parallelization

 Data parallelization is a mean to improve the latency and throughput of a dataflow.
-In data parallelization, a token is split into several tokens to be processed by different actors in parallel.
+In data parallelization, a token is slice into several tokens to be processed by different actors in parallel.

-Data parallelization is possible only if the smaller tokens after splitting do not have dependencies.
-For example, in the Canny edge detection, after capturing a video frame, it is possible to split a token into multiple tokens and perform Canny edge detection on smaller parts.
+Data parallelization is possible only if the smaller tokens after slicing do not have dependencies.
+For example, in the Canny edge detection, after capturing a video frame, it is possible to slice a token into multiple tokens and perform Canny edge detection on smaller parts.

-Two special actors called ```MatSplit``` and ```MatMerge``` are provided in TMF for splitting and merging OpenCV ```Mat``` structure.
+Two special actors called ```MatSlice``` and ```MatMerge``` are provided in TMF for slicing and merging OpenCV ```Mat``` structure.
 These actors use the ports of variable arity (```createInputPortVector``` and ```createOutputPortVector```).

 ## Distribution